nerginer/testblog/docs.md

 * Motion Controller

-The Motion contrller is also an arduino board which handles the G-code.
-GRBL g-code interpreter will be used as motion controller.
+The Motion controller is also an arduino board which handles the G-code commands coming through USB.
+GRBL g-code interpreter will do the Job.
+Homing and Moving the axis to the desired coordinate with desired velocity and acelaration is important.
+The industry standart g-code blocks will define the machine spesific motions.
+Here the user may need to tweek some code blocks for his spesific need of motion.
+3D printers mostly the resin based ones repetes the motion for every layer and the image is projected on the resin surface to cure it.
+This cycle is mostly repated hundereds of time.
+It is not so hard to define this kind of motion.
+We will talk on this issue in the following sections.

 ### Software